kevinhub-tech/WDD/README.md

 ### Result
 And then afterwards, the website has been implemented accordingly to the prototype with JQuery and Ajax.
 <img src="https://github.com/kevinhub-tech/WDD/blob/master/home.png?raw=true" width="50%">

+>The rest of the sources and codes for the website is available on the file section to explore by forking the repository,